Konamiman/Nestor80/docs/LanguageReference.md

 The contents of the generated output file will be: 4,5,6,0,0,1,2,3.

+If the `--org-as-phase` argument is passed to Nestor80 all the `ORG` statements will be treated as `.PHASE` statements, this means that `ORG`s will be taken in account to assign the appropriate values to labels, but not to decide the placement of the output in the output file: all the file contents will be generated sequentially.
+In the previous example, the generated file output with `--org-as-phase` would be simply 1,2,3,4,5,6.

 When assembling relocatable code any `ORG` statements found inside the absolute segment refer to absolute addresses, but addresses for `ORG` statements found in the code segment, the data segment or a COMMON block are relative to where these segments will end up being assembled in the final program.
 For example:

 ```